MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/captcha.md

     result: |
       focus is moved to the CAPTCHA controls and is strongly indicated
   - then:  |
-      attempt to solve the CAPTCHA or use accessibility features
+      accessibility features to solve the CAPTCHA
     result: |
-      the CAPTCHA is solved and the user can complete the task
+      the CAPTCHA is solved and I can complete the task

 gherkin-mobile:
   - when:  |